-However, the process of installing a router VPN can be daunting, and in some cases it might not actually be the best choice for you.
-So, here we’ll be running down what you should look for in a router VPN, if you really need to use one, and your best options for full-household privacy.
+The only problem is that installing a router VPN in the first place can be a complex procedure – and in reality it may not be the best option for you.
+So, here we'll be explaining what makes the best router VPN, whether you really need one, and alternative options for complete household privacy.

 What is a router VPN?